-The level of PBB found in the breast milk of the women tested averaged 90 parts per billion (ppb), until the results are in he is rewith the highest amount found reaching 500 parts per billion.
+The level of PBB found in the

+breast milk of the women tested averaged 90 parts per billion (ppb), with the highest amount found reaching 500 parts per billion.

 The Food and Drug Administration allows food to be sold containing up to 300 ppb.